Aortic Dissection Awareness Day

 September 19th marks Aortic Dissection Awareness Day every year.
 Originally created for rare aortic diseases, including dissection by its founder, Timo Söderlund (a type A dissection patient in Sweden in 2016), the day has become a global movement.

 It spearheads patient advocacy and has encouraged countless medical centres to run awareness activities and events throughout the week of the 19th.
-Some, such as the Marfan Foundation who are the custodians of this awareness day, are now running events throughout the entire month of September.
+Some events run throughout the entire month of September.

 Vascular Disease Awareness Month also falls in September, so it is a very important month of the year for aortic diseases.